k3s-io/docs/blog/2025-11-03-strategies-for-large-images.md

 ```

-🏁 Conclusion
+## Conclusion 🏁 ##

-K3s provides robust, flexible tools to decisively tackle slow image pulls, a problem magnified by today's multi-gigabyte cloud-native and AI images.
-By leveraging pre-pulling manifest strategies, tarball loading or optimizing image distribution with the embedded Spegel registry mirror, you can shift network latency into quick, reliable local operations.
+K3s provides robust, flexible tools to tackle slow image pulls, a problem magnified by today's multi-gigabyte cloud-native and AI images.
+By leveraging pre-pulling manifest strategies, tarball loading or optimizing image distribution with the embedded [Spegel](https://spegel.dev/) registry mirror, you can shift slow network operations into quick local operations.
 These mechanisms ensure your resource-constrained and air-gapped clusters achieve rapid, predictable startup times, delivering a consistently better user experience.